inquiron/devops-tech-test/README.md

 node dist/index.js
 ```

-_You should replicate similar steps to production in the Dockerfile_
+_You should replicate similar steps to production in the provided Dockerfile.
+Do not create a separate Dockerfile_

 ### Production application files